 Insurance companies are focused more than ever on optimizing the experience they provide to customers.
 And if digital interactions were not at the top of the list of capabilities needed at the beginning of 2020, it became everyone’s #1 priority when the worldwide pandemic shutdown began.
 As this year draws to a close, we can all see that customer expectations have permanently shifted, with an Amazon-like experience quickly becoming table stakes for the insurance industry.

-With a variety of automation solutions available, how does an insurance company, keenly focused on managing its customers’ risks, also embrace the agile mindset of experimentation and failing fast, to as quickly as practical find the tools and vendor expertise that best meet their needs?
+With a variety of insurance automation solutions available, how does an insurance company, keenly focused on managing its customers’ risks, also embrace the agile mindset of experimentation and failing fast, to as quickly as practical find the tools and vendor expertise that best meet their needs?
 While it’s enticing to say “go!” based on some impressive demonstrations, it is likely to put your organization on a path toward disappointment, surprises, and compromises when the chosen solution comes up short in solving your problems.
 After all, there are many types of automation, from RPA (robotics process automation) to AI (artificial intelligence) to ML (machine learning), to just name a few.
 Also not all solution providers are the same, in terms of their services, expertise and insurance industry experience, in addition to being a good cultural fit with your team.

 The first step to making an informed selection is a proof of concept, as a test of feasibility and viability.
 Unlike a pilot, which runs in a production environment as a precursor to a full-scale implementation, a proof of concept might never move past a test environment.